albertgo080/Drip/Drip/test_code_rf/CC1101/install_pi.md

 # Note on Arduino Install

 Not explicit in README, but to include the driver library for arduino, navigate to `~/Arduino/libraries` and make a folder `CC1100`.
 Copy in the `cc1100_arduino.*` files, and you should be good to go with the rest of the README.

+Also, for flashing the EEPROM (you shouldn't have to do unless using new Arduino now), on linux the Arduino IDE puts the `.eep` file the README asks about in the `/tmp/` folder.